node-muneem/muneem/docs/HttpAnswer.md

 answer.close(404);
 ```

+Specifying the reason may helpful in error reporting, logging.

 **skip** : Once called number of next handlers and their pre/post handler event callbacks will be skipped.

 ```js
 //answer.close(code [, reason]);
 answer.skip(2);
 ```

 **redirectTo** : Redirect the current request to given location with 302 status code.